-This course provides instruction in grammar and writing and is intended as preparation for English 101, which must be taken the subsequent semester.
+This course provides additional instruction in grammar and writing and is intended as support for English 101, which must be taken concurrently.
 Students who are required to take this course in order to be admitted to English 101 must pass it with a grade of C or higher.
-(3 non-degree credits)
+(1 non-degree credits)